Transportation timeline

 • 1909 - First aircraft flight in Wisconsin.

-• 1911 - State highway commission is established when the State Aid law is enacted by the legislature.
+• 1911 - Wisconsin State Highway Commission is established when the State Aid Law is enacted by the legislature.

 • 1916 - Federal Aid Road Act provides funding for the development of paved roads.